What Are Long-Term Goals? Examples and How to Set Them

 Action step: Build a support network around yourself.
 Create strategies for resolving issues.
 Learn how to forgive yourself and cope with failure in a healthy way.

 These short-term goals don’t always have to be connected to your long-term goals.
-Consider them the “low-hanging fruit” or goal setting.
+Consider them the “low-hanging fruit” of goal setting.
 Just as you knock out easy projects in your work day first to clear your to-do list as a motivator, setting and achieving key short-term goals will keep you inspired to take on the challenges of those long-term ones.

 That’s why we regularly recommend a mentor leader, as well.
 They tend to have the kind of knowledge and experience necessary to get past roadblocks and can even help you decide on what goals (both short-term and long-term) make the most sense.

 Your next step as a mentee?
-Asking the right questions.
+Asking the right questions

 Sam Cook